yxLOL/yxLOL.github.io/index.md

 You can find the github repo to the Jekyll theme [here](https://github.com/sighingnow/jekyll-gitbook).

 Some pages might be very long, and I would recommend using the table of contents on the side bar.
-Unfortunately I don't have tags for this site, but the Search bar on the top left corner would be quite helpful and I would encourage you to use it.

 ## About the Creator